 Our logo is commonly used without resizing.
 On larger print formats as A3, scale the logo proportionally to the size.
 Make sure to always maintain the aspect ratio when scaling.

-Always strive to place the logo in the bottom right corner in prints, PDFs etc. If you are working on a narrow format an option might be to center the logo if the content/elements above the logo is aslo centered
+Always strive to place the logo in the bottom right corner in prints, PDFs etc. If you are working on a narrow format an option might be to center the logo if the content/elements above the logo are also centred.

 Print: Minimum height of the logo when used in prints.
 0,5 cm (1/5 inch).

 In rare cases there might be a need to use a vertical Visma logo.
 If the Visma logo has to be rotated, it must always be rotated only 90 degrees and clockwise.
 See example of this on signboards.

-Logo is centered from the left side of the ”i” in the logotype.
-The example shows how draw two vertical lines to find the center point of the logo.
+Logo is centred from the left side of the ”i” in the logotype.
+The example shows how to draw two vertical lines to find the centre point of the logo.